-Since 1995, Southern Arizona's network of physical therapists and hand therapists have been providing individualized care to promote health, mobility and well-being.
-With 26 physical therapy clinics and 5 hand therapy centers throughout metro Tucson, we make physical therapy services convenient for you.
+Since 1995, Southern Arizona's network of physical therapists and hand therapists have been providing highly skilled, individualized care to promote health, mobility and well-being.
+With 27 physical therapy clinics and seven hand therapy centers in Tucson, Marana, Oro Valley and Green Valley, we make physical therapy services convenient for you.
+You have choices!

 SATNET welcomes Noah Abrahams of Tygiel Physical Therapy and Applied Physical Medicine as our incoming President.

 Noah is a PT, DPT graduate of A.T.
 Still University in Mesa, Arizona, and has been practicing physical therapy in Tucson for four years.
 In 2014, he became the owner of Tygiel Physical Therapy, as Phil Tygiel has retired.
 From October 2011 to November 2014, he worked as a PT, DPT with the Emergency Department of St. Josephs Hospital.
 He also worked with the University of Arizona Medical Center promoting early physical therapy treatment and rehabilitation.

 Noah is interested in community outreach programs that benefit our local population and is excited to develop relationships with the medical staff in the Tucson community.